Wack0/maciNTosh/README.md

 * If you chose to create an NT partition of over 2GB in size, errors will be found by the disk examination process which will require a reboot.
 Boot your PowerMac from the ARC firmware CD again and follow the steps to boot the NT4 text setup again.
 	* On the second attempt, disk examination will succeed, so just choose the `C:` partition again in the NT text setup partition selector.
 * Proceed through the rest of NT text and graphical setup as normal.
+* On an Old World system, you'll need to set the boot device manually.
+	* Reboot and hold Cmd+Opt+O+F to enter Open Firmware.
+	* Type `setenv boot-device ide0/disk@0:6\boot.xcf` to set the boot device.
+	* Type `reset-all` or press Ctrl+Cmd+Power to restart.
+	* You'll need to do this again if the PRAM gets reset (e.g. power is removed and PRAM battery is dead or removed).

 ## Known issues